aerogear/graphback/website/blog/2020-10-1-graphback-datasync.md

 ### GraphQL CRUD spec for delta queries

-That is why we have built and included delta operations as well as conflict resolution into GraphQLCRUD.org specification.
+That is why we have built and included delta operations as well as conflict resolution into [GraphQLCRUD](https://graphqlcrud.org/) specification.
 Today we are glad to announce that DeltaQueries as well as Server-side Conflict Resolution are officially available as part of the Graphback.dev project that implements this specification.
 Graphback is a library that lets you auto-generate your GraphQL Data layer at runtime.
 The latest release of Graphback provides support for delta queries as well as server-side conflict resolution.

 ## What is DataSync?

-DataSync is short for data synchronization and that’s what we set out to do with this package.
+[DataSync](../../docs/datasync/intro.md) is short for data synchronization and that’s what we set out to do with this package.
 When a GraphQL client goes offline for sometime, e.g. because of a poor network connection, the data cached by the client can get outdated pretty fast and without a live subscription to fetch those changes it becomes imperative that a client provide some way to be up to date with the data as soon as it comes back online.
 That is DataSync.

-DataSync is the reference implementation for the Delta Queries and Conflict Resolution extension of the GraphQLCRUD spec.
+[DataSync](../../docs/datasync/intro.md)is the reference implementation for the Delta Queries and Conflict Resolution extension of the [GraphQLCRUD](https://graphqlcrud.org/) spec.

-DataSync achieves this by providing a special type of query we like to call a delta query and extends the existing update resolvers to give out of the box server-side Conflict Resolution.
+[DataSync](../../docs/datasync/intro.md) achieves this by providing a special type of query we like to call a delta query and extends the existing update resolvers to give out of the box server-side Conflict Resolution.
 Delta Queries

 A delta query is a GraphQL query that helps the client know what changed while they were offline.
 So as an example scenario if we were to fetch notes that were changed when we were offline, with DataSync this would go like: